waepoints/waepointstandards-documentation/outline.md

 ### Interfacing System Commands

 ...
 Define…, … Alias… As…, …Dealias(ed) all (the) aliases for…, … Dealias(ed)… as…, Change the … to … mode…, Set... custom... confirmation..., Clear... custom... confirmation..., Set ... welcome message to..., Set...
 Welcome message for...
 To..., Clear welcome messages..., Clear welcome message for...

+### Module System Commands

+Define a module that/which/where...
+Named/called..., Update the... module...
+To have..., Rename the...
+Module to..., Load...
+Module..., Restore… module…, Stop/Cancel/Unload...
+Module(s)..., Add a...
+From...

 ### Processing System Commands